andher1802/itcrowd/README.md

 ### Create\Edit Movies (Authentication Required)
 This method allows to create\edit movies in the database.
 The reference to the person that takes a role as casting, director, and producer are updated automatically in the people references.

-header route:
+Header route:
 @app.route('/create_movies', methods=['POST'])

-body call
+Body call:
 POST {title:string <movie title>, relyear:number <release year>, casting:"[1,2,3]", director:"[1,3]", producer="[1]"}

-Simmilar to Create Person, but the casting, director, and producer correspond to the person id in the firebase.
+Similarly to Create Person, but the casting, director, and producer correspond to the person id in the firebase.

 ### Search
-this method explore the database for people or movies, if the id parameter is included in the GET method.
+This method explore the database for people or movies, if the id parameter is included in the GET method.
 Only retrieves the registry that corresponds to the id, if no id is passed the endpoint retrieves all elements in the collection.

-header route:
+Header route:
 @app.route('/search', methods=['GET'])
 @app.route('/search?id=<query id>', methods=['GET'])

 ### Roman
 This endpoint returns a roman number string from an integer.

+Header route:
 @app.route('/roman?body=<number>', methods=['GET'])

 ### Delete (Authentication Required)
-This method removes an existing id
+This method removes an existing id.

+Header route:
 @app.route('/delete?id=<id to remove>', methods=['GET', 'DELETE', 'POST'])

 This method require an Authentication header that include the token retrieved from the login endpoint.